Do Small Dogs Pee More Often?

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

 OK, here’s one all dog parents will know.
 Even if you have a puppy, and you’ve been their parent for just a few days, you’ve probably already seen them scent mark.
 This is when your dog releases a small amount of urine, usually in multiple locations.
 Marking is a common dog behavior, but if your pup does it often, you might be wondering if that’s normal.

 Turns out, lots of dogs do it frequently, but small dogs are most likely to pee often and to scent mark a lot, too.
 Here’s everything you need to know about the urinary habits of small dogs.

 What is Scent Marking?

 Scent marking is a common form of communication across a wide range of animals.
-Although dogs can scent mark in various ways, they most often use urine, which is obvious to anyone who has watched dogs pee here, there, and everywhere while out on a walk.
+Although dogs can scent mark in various ways, they most often use urine, which is obvious to anyone who has watched dogs pee here, there, and effing everywhere while out on a walk.

 Urination, and other forms of scent marking, allow animals to convey a large amount of information in an indirect manner.
-In other words, that they can communicate without direct interactions, which is a good thing because it helps them avoid stress, the energetic costs of interacting, and potential injury.
+In other words, when they mark, they can communicate without direct interactions, which is a good thing because it helps them avoid stress, the energetic costs of interacting, and potential injury.
 In many species, body size is closely correlated with competitive ability, which is why scent marking may be especially important to smaller animals, who may be unlikely to fare well in direct encounters.